 Hall was content to use excellent foot work to stay out of Leben's way while mixing in his own selective but powerful shots.
 Leben walked into a right punch near the end of the first and was dropped hard by it.

 Hall followed up with strikes on the ground until the horn sounded and the round ended.
-It appeared as if Leben had survived the round until the referee heard him ask his corner if he had been knocked out.
+It appeared as if Leben had survived the round until the referee heard the warrior ask his corner if he had been knocked out.

 It was clear that Leben should not sustain more damage and the fight was stopped in between rounds.
 Hall now has his first official win and may be on his way to answering critics, including UFC president Dana White, who have questioned whether he has a fighter's heart or not.